Part of the Industry Playbooks series

 Can retailers reduce CAC without cutting total ad spend?

 Yes.
 Fixing funnel leakage between ad click and purchase is the highest-return move.
 Most mid-market retailers lose 20-40% of paid traffic to slow pages, out-of-stock products, and poor on-site search.
+I've measured this across four retail engagements since 2022.
 Fixing those issues reduces effective CAC by improving conversion on existing spend, not by reducing the budget.

 How do I convince leadership to reduce promotional frequency?